Looking for activities to do in iSimangaliso Wetland Park?

 Note that you will only be able to do these tours if you are visiting iSimangaliso from mid-November to February.

-Leatherback and Loggerhead turtles start coming ashore from about mid-November each year to lay their eggs.
+Leatherback and Loggerhead turtles start coming ashore in mid-November each year to lay their eggs.
 Female Turtles will mate every 2 to 3 years and lay their eggs up to 9 times during one season.
 The eggs then hatch between 55 and 75 days later.

-The Leatherback turtles are the largest in the world, growing up to 2.7 metres long, and the only turtle that doesn’t have a hard outer shell.
+Leatherback turtles are the largest in the world, growing up to 2.7 metres long, and they are the only turtles without a hard outer shell.

 Female Turtles will mate every 2 to 3 years and lay their eggs up to 9 times during one season.
 The eggs then hatch between 55 and 75 days later.